Getting Unstuck: Four Principles to Change Your Leadership: Part Two- Be Patient

 Calm leaders understand timing

 One of the hardest things to learn as a leader is timing.
 We are people of action.
 Waiting is not necessarily a finer quality.
 But calm leaders have an intuition for timing.
-They know when it’s time to wait and when it’s time to act.
-The calming effect of timing within your organization and with your people can make a world of difference.
+They know when it’s time to stay and when it’s time to act.
+The calming effect of timing within your organization and with your people can make a difference.
 Calm leaders can help avert a multitude of troubles just by understanding how timing impacts every decision they make.
 Click To Tweet

 Calm leaders challenge norms